 Can't decide between an RN or a BSN?
 Confused about the difference?
 Look no further!
-Read on for an in-depth guide into the difference between an RN and a BSN.
+Read on for an in-depth guide to the difference between an RN and a BSN.

 The field of nursing offers a wide range of opportunities for those who wish to provide care to patients in need.
 Nursing students have many paths to choose from when entering the profession, with two common options being the Bachelor of Science in Nursing (BSN) and Registered Nurse (RN) programs.